Waterloo/kong-services/README.md

 - Displays a catalog of services with name, description, type, versions, and key metrics

 - Client-side search and pagination

+- Typo-tolerant fuzzy search (powered by Fuse.js) with weighted fields and forgiving misspellings

 - Detailed service view in a modal